 If you don't meet the criteria above you have two options:

-Retired people from EU/EEA countries should ask for an E-121 form (if receiving a pension) or an E-106 form (if not yet receiving a pension) from the social security agency in the country of your origin.
-These cover the person receiving the pension and their spouse (regardless of country of origin) and ensure a basic health insurance cover in France without paying contributions to the French social security system.
+Retired people from EU/EEA countries should ask for an S1 form (formerly E106 and E121) from the social security agency in your country of origin.
+This will cover the person receiving the pension and their spouse (regardless of country of origin) and ensure health insurance cover under PUMA without paying contributions to the French social security system.

 If self-employed, you have to subscribe to the régime autonome, register with the URSSAF ( Union de Recouvrement des Cotisations de Sécurité Sociale et d'Allocations Familiales, www.urssaf.fr) and make all required payments.

-Health insurance is provided by a specialised insurer under CANAM ( Caisse National d'Assurance Maladie des Professions Indépendants.
-You also contribute to retirement and invalidity funds - under a common umbrella of CNAVPL ( Caisse National d'Assurance Vieillesse des Professions Libérales, www.cnavpl.fr).
+Health insurance for the self-employed is currently in a period of transition (2018-2020): by January 2020 all self-employed workers will be covered for health insurance by CPAM (Caisee Primaire d’Assurance Maladie).
+You also contribute to retirement and invalidity funds - under a common umbrella of CNAVPL (Caisse National d'Assurance Vieillesse des Professions Libérales, www.cnavpl.fr).

-Self-employed artists (designers, writers, photographs, illustrators, music composers), whose income depends much on royalties, should register with AGESSA ( Association pour la Gestion de la Sécurité Sociale, www.agessa.org).
+Self-employed artists (designers, writers, photographs, illustrators, music composers), whose income heavily depends on royalties, should register with AGESSA ( Association pour la Gestion de la Sécurité Sociale, www.agessa.org).